 Waiting to quit teaching until your contract is up is the ideal way to leave your position—no contract breaks mid-year needed.

-So, here are a few (totally legit) reasons that districts often deem “good cause” for breaking your teaching contract mid-year (or anytime really):
+So, let’s start with a few (totally legit) reasons that districts often deem “good cause” for breaking your teaching contract mid-year (or anytime really):

 “Good Causes” for Quitting Your Teaching Position Mid-Year